THE PRODUCT OWNER (PO)

 - FORECAST MEASURABLE TARGETS: Forecast measurable targets for lag and lead indicators.

-- LISTEN TO STAKEHOLDERS: Regularly reach out to key stakeholders to understand their needs and solicit feedback on how to improve the product.
+- MANAGE STAKEHOLDERS: Regularly work with key stakeholders to understand their needs and solicit feedback on how to improve the product.
+Influence and be influenced by them.
+Manage their expectations and earn their trust and respect so they respect the decisions of the Product Owner.

 - ANALYZE THE MARKET: Regularly analyze trends in the market including competitors, regulatory changes, industry changes, changes in user preferences, emerging trends and any other factors that impact the value delivered by the product.